Alfalfa sprout recall tied to salmonella outbreak expanded | KRDO

 People who have the sprouts are advised to dispose of them.

+Nebraska health officials said there have been 16 confirmed cases of people becoming ill.

-Of the 15 confirmed cases in which people became ill, the Centers for Disease Control and Prevention said two were hospitalized.
-Eight cases were reported in Nebraska, six in South Dakota and one in Oklahoma.
+The Centers for Disease Control and Prevention noted 15 confirmed cases of people getting sick, including two who were hospitalized.
+The CDC says eight cases were reported in Nebraska, six in South Dakota and one in Oklahoma.
+The differing number of cases provided by the two agencies could not immediately be reconciled

 The CDC said there likely are many more cases among people who didn’t seek medical care.